KatyDeng17/coding-questions-/README.md

 # coding-exercise-JavaScript
-find all the non-duplicate number
+Find all the non-duplicate number

 # example: